menri005/kali_unattended/README.md

 ## Description

-This is a template for an unattended install of Kali Linux using Packer and VMWare ESXi.
+This is a template for an unattended install of Kali Linux using Packer.
+The package comes with two templates - local (using VMWare Fusion) and remote (using ESXi).

 Currently tested with:
-  * Kali 2019.1 on xfce (though other desktop environments *should* work).
+  * Kali 2019.2 on xfce (though other desktop environments *should* work).
   * Packer 1.3.4
   * Ansible 2.7.7
   * ESXi 6.7.0
+  * VMWare Fusion 8.5

+## build_kali.sh

-The `build_kali.sh` script is there to faciliate running Packer either in debug mode or normal.
+The `build_kali.sh` script is there to faciliate running Packer.
+Use this shell script to specify whether you want to run the local or remote template.

 ## Packer Variables